Internship/Fellowship Programs and Tracks

-Interns and post-graduate fellows at Maria Droste Counseling Center provide services through the following programs:
+Interns and post-graduate fellows at Maria Droste Counseling Center provide services through the following cornerstone programs:

-Our CHILDREN FIRST program serves children from multi-cultural populations in 21 Denver-area schools, including Denver Public Schools and some Catholic and charter schools.
+Our CHILDREN FIRST program places school-based intern-therapists in about 20 Denver-area schools, including Denver Public Schools and some Catholic and charter schools.
 They provide therapy services to children from many different backgrounds/ethnicities, work with parents, and have opportunities to lead groups with children on a specific topic, such as social skills or grief.
 Each intern/fellow is assigned to a particular school, which may be K-5, K-8, or 9-12.
-Given our early intervention focus, most interns/fellows are placed in elementary schools.
+Given our early intervention focus, the overwhelming majority of interns/fellows are placed in elementary schools.
 The children served have a wide range of presenting concerns including but not limited to: anxiety, depression, grief/loss, immigration/acculturation, refugee status, and divorce.
 Services are provided by interns/fellows free of charge or via Medicaid.
 A successful intern in the Children First program is likely a self-starter, has the ability to work independently, understands dynamics working in schools, and understands how cultural backgrounds intersect with delivery of services.

 In the INTEGRATED CARE program, children, adults, or geriatric populations receive mental health services at their locations, which include medical settings and residential facilities.
-Interns/Fellows provide assessment and short-term interventions, with potential to see clients longer term at an integrated setting or in our clinic.
+Interns/Fellows provide assessment and short-term interventions, with potential to see clients longer term.
 Our goal in these programs is to help clients experience more satisfaction and peace of mind, improve relationships and self-esteem, and find positive approaches to dealing with life.
 Services are provided by interns/fellows free of charge or via Medicaid.
-For 2017-2018 year, we proudly partnered with Kavod Senior Living, Every Child Pediatrics (formerly known as Rocky Mountain Youth Clinics, and Mercy Housing, and anticipate expanding our partnerships for 2018-19.
+For 2018-2019 year, we proudly partnered with Kavod Senior Living, Every Child Pediatrics (formerly known as Rocky Mountain Youth Clinics), Rose Andom, and Mercy Housing, and anticipate expanding our partnerships for 2019-20.

-Interns work in Options for up to 5 hours/week in the Options program and see between 3-5 clients; 10 hours/week at their Children First school and see between 8-10 school-based clients; 5 hours/week receiving training and supervision, and 4 hours with support work (i.e. record-keeping, etc.).
+Interns work up to 5 hours/week in the Options program and see between 3-5 clients; 10 hours/week at their Children First school and see between 8-10 school-based clients; 5 hours/week receiving training and supervision; and 4 hours/week with support work (i.e. record-keeping, etc.).
 This is the traditional track we have had for many years.
 If you are interested in this track, we strongly encourage a June start.
 June or August start.
 Spots available: 10-12.

 Interns/fellows work solely within their Children First schools.
-They spend either a full 15 hours in 1 school or splitting their time between 2 schools, and have a caseload of approximately 14 clients; 5 hours/week receiving training and supervision, and 4 hours with support work (i.e. record-keeping).
+They spend either a full 16 hours/week in 1 school or split their time between 2 schools, and have a caseload of approximately 14 clients; 5 hours/week receiving training and supervision; and 4 hours/week with support work (i.e. record-keeping, etc.).
 August ONLY start.
 Spots available: 4-6.

-Interns see Options clients for up to 5 hours/week (caseload of 3-5 clients), in addition to 10 hours/week in the Access Center, Maria Droste’s intake office, where interns facilitate screenings and assessments, as well as provide referrals for incoming callers.
-Options Track interns will receive 5 hours of training and supervision; and 4 hours/week with support work (i.e. record-keeping, etc.).
+Interns see Options clients for up to 5 hours/week (caseload of 3-5 clients); spend 10 hours/week in the Access Center (Maria Droste’s intake office) facilitating screenings, assessments, and referrals for incoming callers; 5 hours/week receiving training and supervision; and 4 hours/week with support work (i.e. record-keeping, etc.).
 June ONLY start.
 Spots available: 2-3.

-Interns work in Options for up to 5 hours/week, 10 hours in Integrated Care setting, 5 hours receiving training and supervision, and 4 hours with support work (i.e. record-keeping, etc.).
+Interns/fellows work 15 hours in an Integrated Care setting; 5 hours/week receiving training and supervision; and 4 hours/week with support work (i.e. record-keeping, etc.).
 June or August start.
 Spots available: 2-3.